Ann, Lady Fanshawe: Career

 Ann's family was Royalist and they moved with the court to Oxford during the English Civil War.

 However, since her father was a fierce royalist the war brought hardships upon her family when the war broke out.
 They ultimately had to flee to Oxford where they resided.
-Her memoir she wrote gave great detail on the lifestyle and hardships the family endured during the time.
+Her memoir she wrote provides great detail on the lifestyle and hardships her family endured during the time.
 In 1644, at the age of nineteen, she married at Wolvercote near Oxford, her second cousin, Richard (later Sir Richard) Fanshawe (1608–1666).
 He was also Royalist and was secretary of war to Prince Charles.
 They had 14 children, of whom four daughters and a son survived into adulthood.

-The following year, 1645, she accompanied Fanshawe to Spain, where he became Secretary to the British Embassy.
-Returning to England, her husband exerted himself strenuously in the cause of Charles I of England.
-He was taken prisoner at the Battle of Worcester in 1651 and for a time closely confined.
+In 1645, she accompanied Fanshawe to Spain, where he became Secretary to the British Embassy.
+Upon returning to England, her husband supported himself strenuously in the cause of Charles I of England.
+He was taken prisoner at the Battle of Worcester in 1651, and for a time closely confined.
 His wife, not being permitted to visit him, exposed herself to great hardships in order to alleviate his painful solitude by standing to converse with him outside his window in the middle of the night and in bad weather.
 On his release, they withdrew to Tankersley Park, in Yorkshire, where he occupied himself with poetry and literature, and his wife turned to writing as well.
 A book of cookery and medicaments was compiled by Lady Fanshawe, the earliest entries, by an amanuensis, dating from 1651.
 Her recipe for ice cream is thought to be the earliest recorded in Europe.

+Fanshawe's memoir is considered an important example of early modern women's autobiographical writing.
+Her writing shows how women in diplomatic families were involved in political life in indirect ways through travel, attending events, and managing the household.
+Her memoir also explains court life, customs, and political events in detail, which gives insight into the seventeenth century.
+Scholars explain that her writing has both personal experiences, and political experiences, due to her Royalist background.